 What beauty products and cosmetics you use is entirely up to you, but we recommend keeping them to a minimum.
 Of course, hygiene is important to your health, so you will want to pack soap and shampoo.
-A small bottle of hand sanitiser is useful if you plan of doing multi-day hikes, as is insect repellent and sunscreen for any time you spend outdoors in New Zealand.
-Did you know it only takes about seven minutes for the sun to burn you in New Zealand due to the hole in O-zone layer just between New Zealand and Australia?
+A small bottle of hand sanitiser is useful if you plan of doing multi-day hikes, as are insect repellent and sunscreen for any time you spend outdoors in New Zealand.
+Did you know it only takes about seven minutes for the sun to burn you in New Zealand due to the hole in the O-zone layer just between New Zealand and Australia?
 Remember, all these essential cosmetics can be bought in New Zealand stores.

 As for items like hairdryers, most accommodations have hairdryers in their bathrooms, or at least you can borrow one from reception.
 Some may even have hair straighteners.